thegraidenetwork/job-openings/positions/data-intern.md

 ## Get in touch to learn more

 Want to learn more?
-Email [karl@thegraidenetwork.com](mailto:karl@thegraidenetwork.com) to schedule a quick, confidential chat and learn more about what this role might look like.
+Email [karl@thegraidenetwork.com](mailto:karl@thegraidenetwork.com) to schedule a quick, confidential chat and learn more about what this internship might look like.

 [You can read more about our team and our company here](https://github.com/thegraidenetwork/job-openings/blob/master/README.md).
 Thanks for taking a look!